praeclarum/praeclarum.github.io/_posts/2018/2018-12-17-nullable-reference-types.md

 C# 8's nullable reference types are designed to help rid your apps of the dreaded `NullReferenceException`.
 This article walks you through the common errors that you will encounter while updating your app and offers a few of my opinions on how to fix them.
 It's a long and windy road to update to nullable references, but you will come out at the end more confident in your code and with fewer bugs.

 I use [Microsoft's AppCenter](https://appcenter.ms) to collect crashes from my apps and it's a humbling experience.
-You think you're smart and you think that you really have a grip on this programming thing - and then you see it - `NullReferenceException` - the most embarressing of all the bugs.
+You think you're smart and you think that you really have a grip on this programming thing - and then you see it - `NullReferenceException` - the most embarrassing of all the bugs.

 When I was a young programmer, my apps would crash with Access Violations on Windows.
 That was the OS telling me I'm a bad programmer.
 Later in my career, the OS would tell me with SIGSEGV and core dumps on Unix.